-He finds dry blood on the unraveled cuff of his pants leg.
+He finds dry blood on the unraveled cuff of his pant leg.
 He cuts this off.
 He can't find any other blood on his clothes.

-He takes them all out, and stashes them in a hole in the wall, where the wallpaper has come unstuck.
+He takes all of the items out and stashes them in a hole in the wall, where the wallpaper has come unstuck.
 What a stupid hiding place, he thinks, wondering if he's insane.

 "Mechanically," Raskolnikov gets his "old student's winter coat," wraps up in it, then passes out again, but only for a few minutes.

 He forgets to get rid of the axe holder he's sewed into his coat.

 He takes care of that, but he's forgetting something important.

 He wonders if this feeling is how his "punishment" starts, so soon after the crime.

 The bloody "fringe" is right there in the middle of the floor!